Plant pests and diseases

-These exotic plant pests are capable of damaging our natural environment, destroying our plant production and agriculture industries, and some could change our way of life.
+Exotic plant pests are capable of damaging our natural environment, destroying our food production and agriculture industries, and some could change our way of life.

 Australia’s biosecurity system helps protect us from exotic plant pests.

-The Department of Agriculture and Water Resources manages this system with state and territory governments, industry and the community.
+The Department of Agriculture, Water and the Environment manages this system with state and territory governments, industry and the community.

 Find out what you can do to: